BananaAcid/imapbox/README.md

 ## Elasticsearch

-The `metadata.json` file contain the necessary informations for a search engine like [Elasticsearch](http://www.elasticsearch.com/).
+The `metadata.json` file contains the necessary information for a search engine like [Elasticsearch](http://www.elasticsearch.com/).
-Populate an Elasticsearch index with the emails metadata can be done with a simple script.
+Populating an Elasticsearch index with the emails metadata can be done with a simple script.

 Create an index: